TAYTS/50_002/README.md

 * Press the GREEN button 3 times continuously to reset the game.

 ### Game Rules:
-* When toggle the color of each input, the neighbour inputs will be affected.
 * The color change in the sequence of RED -> GREEN -> BLUE -> PURPLE.
 * The analysis result is as follow:
   * ORANGE: Correct position and color